-Although Adrian isn’t racing around the world as much as he used too he is often seen out and about running around on the local trails or biking about the place with his three year old daughter and more often than not speed walking between meetings!
+Although Adrian isn’t racing around the world as much as he used too he is often seen out and about running around on the local trails or biking about the place with his four year old daughter and more often than not speed walking between meetings!

 His enthusiasm for organising events is driven by his sporting experiences over the years and promote a combination of adventure and well being opportunities to people from all walks of life; encouraging participation in events that are motivating, inspiring, challenging and rewarding – as well as familiarising people with the benefits associated with health and well being, an opportunity to set and achieve personal goals which in turn would inspire others.

 Cross Country running was Alun’s first interest with long distance running, having progressed from School championships to representing North Wales at under 20 and under 23 and also selected to captain the U23 North Wales Cross Country team and was privileged to represent Wales at cross country.
 Summers were spent mainly racing on the road up and down the United Kingdom and enjoying success from 5km to half marathon and claiming a few road titles along the way.